alan-turing-institute/data-training-for-bioscience/README.md

 1. Introduction to data science and AI for senior researchers: This masterclass will also touch on some concepts related to algorithm selection, statistical approaches and the potential additionality of Machine Learning and Deep Learning.
 2. Managing and supervising computational Projects: This masterclass will provide an understanding of open source tools, version control, literate programming, Markdown, GitHub, metadata and other collaborative approaches.

-Inviting feedback from the mid- to late-career researchers from the Turing, the Crick and wider research communities, these masterclasses will build a shared understanding of good practice principles to facilitate the integration of reproducible computational approaches from data science into biological research.
+Inviting feedback from the mid-to late-career researchers from the Turing, the Crick and wider research communities, these masterclasses will build a shared understanding of good practice principles to facilitate the integration of reproducible computational approaches from data science into biological research.

 ## The Carpentries Incubator